djeada/Numerical-Methods/notes/2_systems_of_equations/lu_decomposition.md

 ### Advantages

-- Once $A = LU$ is computed, any system $A\mathbf{x} = \mathbf{b}$ can be solved efficiently by forward and backward substitution.
-This is particularly valuable when solving multiple systems with the same coefficient matrix but different right-hand-side vectors.
+- Once $A = LU$ is computed, **solving multiple systems $A\mathbf{x} = \mathbf{b}$** becomes efficient, as only forward and backward substitution are required for each new right-hand-side vector $\mathbf{b}$.
+This is particularly beneficial in applications requiring repeated solves with the same matrix $A$.
-- LU decomposition organizes the elimination steps into structured matrices $L$ and $U$, making the process more systematic.
-With partial pivoting, LU decomposition becomes numerically stable for a wide class of problems.
+- LU decomposition organizes the **elimination steps into the matrices $L$ (lower triangular) and $U$ (upper triangular)**, simplifying the process and providing a structured representation of the system.
+Partial pivoting can be incorporated, enhancing numerical stability for a wide range of problems.
-- LU decomposition can be used to quickly compute determinants ($\det(A) = \prod u_{ii}$) and inverses of matrices, as well as to assist in more advanced factorizations and decompositions.
+- It allows for the efficient computation of **matrix determinants** (via $\det(A) = \prod u_{ii}$) and matrix inverses, and serves as a building block for advanced numerical techniques, such as eigenvalue computations and solving partial differential equations.

 ### Limitations

-- Not all matrices are conveniently LU decomposable without row interchanges.
-For many practical cases, partial pivoting is performed, leading to $PA = LU$ instead of $A = LU$.
+- Not all matrices are directly LU decomposable without row interchanges.
+For many practical cases, **partial pivoting** is required, resulting in a decomposition of the form $PA = LU$, where $P$ is a permutation matrix.
-- If $A$ has zeros on the diagonal or does not satisfy certain conditions, it may not be possible to obtain an LU decomposition without permutations.
+- If the matrix $A$ has **zero diagonal elements or does not meet certain structural conditions**, direct LU decomposition without permutations may fail or lead to numerical instability.
-- For large sparse matrices, naive LU decomposition may lead to significant fill-in (new nonzero elements in $L$ and $U$), increasing memory and computation costs.
+- For **large sparse matrices**, naive LU decomposition can cause significant **fill-in**, where new nonzero elements appear in $L$ and $U$.
+This increases both memory usage and computational complexity, potentially rendering the method impractical without specialized sparse matrix techniques.